 Since the inception of Blockchain, Bitcoin, and related technological architectures, the focal area mostly has been around financial services, medical and healthcare industry, logistics, and transportation industry.
 But one may see it as focusing just on the short-term and neglecting the long-term alterations which may pop-up on the ground.
-Such technologies will surely aid numerous industries, but in the long-term, people across the world are the one’s who would be employing it.
-So, in a crux, human beings would benefit if one tries and scrutinize from a macro-level perspective.
+Such technologies will surely aid numerous industries, but in the long-term, people across the world are the ones who would be employing them.
+So, in a crux, human beings would benefit if they tried and scrutinize from a macro-level perspective.
 Make no mistake, the aid to humans would be observable only if the algorithms would be written in a specific manner, and humans would use it thinking it to be of some assistance.

 The global hub for Bitcoin – USA or Europe?

 Since the industrial revolution, there has been a close competition between the United States of America and Europe.
 Starting with automobile innovation and military power among others, and then coming to technological innovations.
 Both the nations have been seen as the 1st and 2nd top students in a class (metaphorically speaking).
 Similarly, there has been a cut-throat competition with regards to developing Blockchain and Bitcoin tools and frameworks.
 Just like the Silicon Valley of the USA, Malta, located in Southern Eastern Europe is said to be among the few Bitcoin hubs in Europe.
 With GDPR being deployed on the ground a few years ago, some may perceive Europe to be one step ahead of the USA at the moment.
 But one never knows what may happen tomorrow.
 The best thing to do is to keep one’s fingers crossed and hope for the best.